TimeBox II

 Offer precise, easy dating

-The TimeBox II solution has two major advantages: it is very simple to implement, and it is inexpensive.
+The TimeBox II solution has two major advantages : it’s easy to setup , and it’s inexpensive.
 Of course, it provides sufficient precision to observe most events of this type (a few milliseconds compared with absolute time).
-These two advantages will make these measurements accessible to as many people as possible, which is likely to profoundly transform asteroid research in the coming years.
+These two advantages will make these measurements accessible to as many people as possible, which will profoundly transform asteroid research in the coming years.

 Our aim at Shelyak Instruments, in making this equipment available to you, is therefore simple and ambitious: to greatly increase the number of observers worldwide, in order to bring a ‘new tool’ (the amateur astronomy community) to the scientific community.